 Employee evaluation template

 The information about how the employee thinks about the company may contain multiple sensitive information.
-But the information on how the company thinks about the employee is completely different.
+But the information on how the company thinks about the employee is entirely different.
 It contains full information about the quality of one’s work, the strengths, weaknesses, general opinion, and multiple other details.
-By that, this document needs to be protected and properly stored.
+This is core to performance management documentation, and by that, this document needs to be protected and properly stored.
+Documenting performance is essential for tracking progress, and clear documentation of evaluations can serve as part of a performance improvement plan or progressive discipline process when needed.
+HR professionals and HR personnel rely on such thorough documentation for fairness and consistency.

 Download the employee evaluation form template here!